 - Water to cover (preferably filtered)

 Note: If you are roasting the bones beforehand, put them on a lined baking sheet in a 450 degree oven for about 30 minutes.

-When it is cool, pull out the larger bones with some tongs and strain the broth through a sieve.
+- When it's cool, pull out the larger bones with some tongs and strain the broth through a sieve.
 If you are using a whole bird you can take the well-poached meat and save to add to soup later.
 Discard whatever remains.

 - Refrigerate overnight and then remove whatever fat congeals at the top.
 If I am making chicken stock I will occasionally use the chicken fat for making matzoh balls or for sautéing vegetables.
 Keeps for 4-7 days on the fridge or up to 3 months in the freezer.

 - Add all the ingredients to the pot and cover with water (but not more that 2/3 full!)

 - Close the pressure valve and select the Soup/Broth button and set the timer for 120 minutes.